dargueso/EPICC_scripts/WRF_bdyconds/CMIP6/README.md

     *LSERA5:2012-12-22_00 (not necessary, we use it but not in the METGRID.TBL) SOILERA5:2020-07-22_00

 14. Then run normally.
-The namelist.wps should call ERA5_SOIL and *LSERA5 (constant field)
+The namelist.wps should call SOILERA5 and *LSERA5 (constant fields)

 15. New compilation of WRF and WPS using module_initialize_real.F_modified, which looks for soil variables only in the first timestep.
 16. Run WPS and WRF normally to generate BDY conds, except that ungrib.exe is not needed, since WRF-intermediate files were already created.